 - Stir in milk.

-- Transfer to a bowl, cover, and chill thoroughly (4 or more hours).
+- Transfer to a bowl, cover, and chill thoroughly for at least 4 hours.

 - Garnish each serving with a mint or basil sprig.
-(Serving in a hollowed out cantaloupe is a nice effect, but obviously optional.)
+Optionally, serve in a hollowed out cantaloupe.